hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 ##### JDBC Driver Selection

-This section defined the spefiid JDDB driver to use.
+This section defines the specific JDBC driver to use.
 These values reference the Maven Central Repository.
 Search for groupid, artifactid, and version in the official repositories:

 - `jdbcdrivergroupid`: the JDBC driver groupid.
 - `jdbcdriverartifactid`: the the JDBC driver artifactid.
 - `jdbcdriverversion`: The JDBC driver version.
+- `jdbcdrivertype`: (Optional) The JDBC driver classifier.
+Defaults to `jar`.
 - `jdbcdriverclassname`: The JDBC driver's driver class name.

 ##### Sandbox Database Selection

-This section identifies the database sandbox.
+This section identifies the database sandbox that you will use to develop, debug, and run the application.
+HotRod retrieves the database structure from it.
 This is a database or schema that you use to develop the application and that you can populate and clean at any time without disrupting any other team member's work.
 It's a database schema for rapid development:

 - `jdbcurl`: The JDBC URL for the sandbox database.
 - `jdbcusername`: The JDBC username for the sandbox database.